drduh/macOS-Security-and-Privacy-Guide/README.md

 * [libyal/libfvde](https://github.com/libyal/libfvde) - Library to access FileVault Drive Encryption (FVDE) (or FileVault2) encrypted volumes.
 * [stronghold](https://github.com/alichtman/stronghold) - Securely and easily configure your Mac from the terminal.
 Inspired by this guide.
 * [yelp/osxcollector](https://github.com/yelp/osxcollector) - Forensic evidence collection & analysis toolkit for OS X.
+* [The Eclectic Light Company - Downloads](https://eclecticlight.co/downloads/) - A collection of useful diagnostics and control applications and utilities for macOS.

 ## Additional resources